UK IT Channel News | IT Channel Oxygen

 Although N-able’s last acquisition came in 2024, Pagliuca said the uncertain backdrop makes further M&A activity more rather less likely in 2026.

-“I’m stealing a little bit of the Warren Buffett line that says, ‘when people are greedy, be cautious, and when people are fearful, be greedy’,” he said.
+“I’m stealing a little bit of the Warren Buffett line that says, ‘be fearful when others are greedy, and greedy when others are fearful’,” he said.

 “We’re looking at potential opportunities all the time.
 But because there’s a little bit of trepidation in the overall markets, it’s a good opportunity for us to be on our toes and not our heels,” he said.